Souha-Kabtni/Celestial_Bodies_Detected/README.md

 Souha Kabtni

-## Classifying Celestial Bodies According to their Spectral Properties
+## Predicting Celestial Bodies According to their Spectral Properties

 The categorization of stars, galaxies, and quasars based on their spectral properties is a crucial concept in astronomy.
 By dividing stars into different categories based on factors such as their temperature, luminosity, and chemical composition, we can gain insight into their physical properties and evolutionary stages.

-Data Source:
+Data on Celestial Objects from the Sloan Digital Sky Survey - Data Release 18.
 Click [here](https://docs.google.com/spreadsheets/d/1r0O_8CsKY4KMKlf2aHoOIxbXElmb_fVxeNreNhfS8ms/edit#gid=2032989002) to download the dataset.

 For this dataset, there were ``` 100,000 rows```  and ``` 43 columns```.